Levi-Shusterman/ChatApp/README.md

 and ServerSocket on Localhost.

-Written for CS 342, Software Design
-Taught by Professor Troy
-At the University of Illinois at Chicago
+Written for CS 342, Software Design taught by Professor Troy at the University of Illinois at Chicago